jandahuang/CPSC-481---Email-Spam-Filter/README.md

 7. To shut down the server, in the terminal Flask is running in, enter CTRL + C (COMMAND + C for macOS)

+8. To deactivate the virtual enviroment, enter `deactivate` into the terminal with the activated virtual enviroment

 ## Test Emails